cirosantilli/linux-cheat/qemu.md

 <https://github.com/qemu/qemu>

+## User vs system modes

+There are two main modes for QEMU operation: user or system.

+System mode emulates the entire hardware, and requires you to use an OS with it.
+It is what we are usually most interested in.

+System mode executables are named as `qemu-system-ARCH`.

+User mode emulation just makes the CPU look like a new one, but reuses the currently running OS.
+Executable names are of form `qemu-ARCH`.

 ## Kernel without image

-The simplest way to run a Linux kernel in QEMU is to give it:
+The simplest way to run a Linux kernel from source in QEMU is to give it:

 - the kernel you compiled
 - the root filesystem in which you will login